 - Prevent crime and anti social behaviour;

-- Provide a visible and accessible neighbourhood policing style;
+- Provide visible, accessible neighbourhood policing;

 - Tackle serious and organised crime; and

 - Support victims, protect vulnerable people and maintain public safety.

 Demands placed upon the force are significant.
 On average, the force deals with almost 1 million calls for service per year, of which approximately 250,000 are emergencies.
 On a typical day, there will be approximately 1 officer on duty for every 1,243 people living in the area, 290 crimes and 1,205 incidents recorded, 33 people reported missing and 135 vulnerability risks assessments completed.
 In addition, the Force tackles approximately 190 organised crime groups involving over 2,500 members whose criminal activities reach far beyond the force.

 The force has embarked upon a major restructure of its operating model, placing increased emphasis on daily allocation of reduced resources in accordance with threat, harm and risk, focused on early identification of vulnerability to provide appropriate support.
 This presents significant challenges, particularly regarding child sexual exploitation and abuse, cyber crime, modern slavery and human trafficking, which have increased demand and the complexity of crime.